djhaanpaa/packmule/README.md

 # Introduction
-This is a tool to be able to move files arround in a deployment process and is also a process starter for Dot.net core environments
+This is a tool to be able to move files around in a deployment process

 # Getting Started
 Clone to your $GOROOT/go/src/packmule